 - Tipping in Cambodia is not compulsory but is appreciated.

-- The easiest way to get around towns is get walking but for longer distances you can hire a tuk tuk for single journeys or whole day.
+- The easiest way to get around towns is get walking but for longer distances, you can hire a tuk-tuk for a single journey or whole day.

-- Many of the temples are in ruins, so don’t make an already bad situation worse but sitting on statues or leaning on them.
+- Many of the temples are in ruins, so don’t make an already bad situation worse but sit on statues or leaning on them.